Arvinlabs/llama-supervisor/README.md

 | `restart.command` | shell command run on idle timeout, e.g. restarting llama |

 ### watchdog

+Speed watchdog.
+An independent background sampler polls the backend `/slots` every `watchdog.interval` seconds; if the average generation speed within a sample interval exceeds `watchdog.maxRate` t/s for `watchdog.times` consecutive samples (non-consecutive over-speed samples do not count), the backend is assumed to be stuck in an output loop (e.g. `//////`) and `watchdog.command` runs.
+The counter resets when the speed drops back or a sample fails; after a trigger or a `/slots` fetch failure the watchdog fully pauses for `watchdog.pause` seconds (no `/slots` fetching at all during the pause), and the first sample after the pause only rebuilds the baseline.

 | Field | Description |
 |---|---|